SQU1DMAN6/squ1dlang/README.md

-gioWe are on page 62
+We are on page 79